francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

 ## Typed Responses and Body Parsing

-Dart Frog allows you to return a `Response` object from your handler that can also serialize json objects.
-But it does not provide a way to parse the request body in a structured way.
+Dart Frog allows you to return a `Response` object from your handler, which can serialize JSON objects.
+However, it does not provide a structured way to parse the request body.

-Serinus provides a way to return a typed response from your handler and also provides a way to parse the request body in a structured way.
-This can be useful to parse the request body and pass it directly to the handler without the need to manually parse it.
+Serinus, on the other hand, allows you to return typed responses from your handlers and provides a structured approach to parsing request bodies.
+This makes it easier to handle request data without manual parsing.

 ```dart
 import 'package:serinus/serinus.dart';